hqoss/node-http-client/README.md

 -   `request` is/was great, but it [has entered maintenance mode](https://github.com/request/request/issues/3142).
 -   Both `node-fetch` and `request` are relatively low-level (in JavaScript terms) implementations and as such lack certain convenience methods/APIs that help design maintainable and consistent HTTP clients.
 This is especially true in the microservices architecture context, where consistency is paramount.

-`agent` builds on `node-fetch` to enable composable and re-usable HTTP(s) client implementations.
+`agent` builds on `node-fetch` to enable composable and re-usable HTTP client implementations.

--   Enforces a consistent approach to writing HTTP(s) clients.
+-   Enforces a consistent approach to writing HTTP clients.

 -   Greatly reduces common boilerplate, expressly
     -   authentication,